Universal Sales Truths

 About Scott Dunkel

 After a successful 30-year career in the highly competitive field of high-tech sales, Scott is now directing his attention to mentoring young business-to-business (B2B) sales execs to help them avoid the pitfalls and roadblocks that negatively affect sales success.
+Additionally, he is connecting high performing sales execs to new and exciting opportunities that best suite their goals and objectives.
 Based on his experience as well as numerous interviews with successful sales execs, he has come to the conclusion that long-term success can be achieved by following fundamental sales truths that stand the test of time.
 He writes about these principles in his monthly sales blog as well as in his book “What They Don’t Teach You in Sales School,” which has received 5-star reviews on Amazon.
 In addition, Scott volunteers with the local SCORE chapter.
 SCORE is a nonprofit association affiliated with the Small Business Association (SBA) that provides mentoring for small-business owners.
+He also is a board of director on the University of Maryland Baltimore Washington Medical Center Foundation.
+In this volunteer role he helps raise funds to support the hospital.